dcentrica/lightning-bolt11/README.md

 Jan 2019: A WORK IN PROGRESS!

 This is a PHP fork of the Python3 [rustyrussell/lightning-payencode](https://github.com/rustyrussell/lightning-payencode) library.
-This is a PHP library for encoding payment data suited to [Lightning Network](https://lightning.network) payments.
-It's ideally suited for use supplying source data for rendering into a Lightning payment QR code.
+A PHP library for encoding payment data suited to [Lightning Network](https://lightning.network) payments as QR codes.

 The library adheres to a minimal subset of the [BOLT11 standard](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md).